kubernetes/website/docs/tasks/configure-pod-container/distribute-credentials-secure.md

 ---

 {% capture overview %}
-This page shows how to create a Secret and a Pod that has access to the Secret.
+This page shows how to securely inject sensitive data, such as passwords and encryption keys, into Pods.
 {% endcapture %}

 {% capture prerequisites %}